exoclim/.github/profile/README.md

 ## Hi there 👋

-We are Exoclimatology Theory Group (ETG), a collaboration between planet climate scientists based primarily at
+We are Exoclimatology Theory Group (ETG), a research collaboration between
 - University of Exeter
 - University of Bristol
 - Met Office